 Any Singapore trivia buff should know that the city-state isn’t made up of just one island, but 63 small separate ones.
-In my ongoing series exploring the 62 lesser-known islands, I take a short bumboat ride to the east coast island of Pulau Ubin, one of the most rustic places left in Singapore.
+One of the easiest to reach, just a quick bumboat ride from Changi Village out near the airport, is Pulau Ubin, one of the most rustic places left in Singapore.

-Thankfully the government relented and Pulau Ubin remains in its charmingly rustic state, now serving as a popular weekend destination for locals and tourists alike.
+Today Pulau Ubin soaks in a charmingly rustic state, serving as a popular weekend destination for locals and tourists alike.
 A few shops have sprung up near the ferry point where you can rent a bicycle or enjoy freshly-caught seafood and there is a visitors’ centre where you can learn about the island’s wildlife.
-There are a few other points of interest scattered about the island including the Chek Jawa wetlands, some peculiar shrines, and a mountain biking trail, but most visitors simply want to escape urban life for a few hours.
+Highlights include the Chek Jawa wetlands — a mixture of mangroves, lagoons, sandbars, and coral reefs which forms the most diverse ecosystem on the island — a peculiar shrine, and a mountain biking trail, but most visitors simply want to escape urban life for a few hours.

 Pulau Ubin is ideal for a day trip, but it’s also possible to spend the night.
 It is free to camp on Noordin and Mamam beaches (bring your own tent and food) or, if you’re not the “roughing it” type, more comfortable accommodation is available at the Celestial Resort which has its own swimming lagoon and restaurant.